MS Sobieski

-Maiden Voyage
+Maiden voyage

-The Sobieski only managed one journey before the war, arriving in Buenos Aires on the 10th of July 1939.
+Sobieski only managed one journey before the war, arriving in Buenos Aires on the 10th of July 1939.

-Wartime Service
+Wartime service

 The ship was used as a troopship in the Allied evacuation of western France in 1940 (Operation Aerial), where she was one of the last ships to leave St Jean de Luz during the final evacuation of Polish troops from France, and in the Battle of Dakar.
-During Operation Streamline Jane, the invasion of Madagascar, in May, 1942, the M.S.
-Sobieski was the flag ship.
+During Operation Streamline Jane, the invasion of Madagascar, in May, 1942, Sobieski was the flag ship.

 She was also used to transport the British 18th Division to the defence of Singapore.